 I’ve taken some seriously Great Drives, along the thousand-mile Baja California peninsula in Mexico and around Sydney Harbour for Conde Nast Traveller, along the legendary Pacific Coast Highway in California for GQ, as well as writing and editing a global road trips guide for Esquire, titled, appropriately enough, On The Road.

-Other travel articles I’ve chosen for this page include some of the numerous pieces I’ve written for the Guardian (the Italian lakes on a budget, walking the Wicklow Way near Dublin, Ireland’s best affordable places to stay, and “groovy grand” Bellinter House hotel); from the United States (Brooklyn, Las Vegas and Sinatra’s Palm Springs); and from my couple of years or so as hotel room, erm, “inspector” for the Erotic Review.
+Other travel articles I’ve chosen for this page include some of the numerous pieces I’ve written for the Guardian (the Italian lakes on a budget, walking the Wicklow Way near Dublin, Ireland’s best affordable places to stay, and “groovy grand” Bellinter House hotel); from the United States (Brooklyn, Las Vegas and Sinatra’s Palm Springs); and from my couple of years or so as hotel room, ahem, “inspector” for the Erotic Review.